ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 to aid the Transport System in choosing and configuring the right protocols (see also {{transport-params}}).

+\[TASK: If Clone() is a method on Connection, it cannot be called during pre-establishment, since we don't have a Connection at that time (csp)]

 # Sending Data {#sending}

 Once a Connection has been established, it can be used for sending data.
 Data